-- The use of other preparation techniques for synthesizing sulfated zirconia catalysts on the catalytic performance over isosynthesis should be further investigated. - The kinetic parameters and relationship between reaction rate and partial pressure of reactant for isosynthesis should be further investigated.
+1. The effect of the other preparation techniques for synthesizing sulfated zirconia catalysts on the catalytic performance over isosynthesis should be further investigated.

+2. The kinetic parameters and relationship between reaction rate and partial pressure of reactant for isosynthesis should be further investigated.